XabierGallardo/Road-to-Web-Development/Programming Languages/JavaScript/TypeScript/README.md

 - TypeScript extends JavaScript by adding **static typing**
 - TypeScript behaves like a compiled language
 - A common way to use TypeScript is to use the official TypeScript compiler, which transpiles TypeScript code into JavaScript
-- Some popular code editors, such as Visual Studio Code, have built-in TypeScript support and can show errores as you write code
+- Some popular code editors, such as Visual Studio Code, have built-in TypeScript support and can show errors as you write code
 - TypeScript has an official compiler which can be installed using npm.
 - We can run the typescript compiler using the **tsc command**, it will take the .ts file and transpile it into vanilla JS